 A digital society

-Digital-ready legislation aims to ensure an easier every day for citizens, businesses and public employees while improving the effectiveness of the Danish public sector and securing that personal data is handled safely and responsibly.
-New legislation must support and benefit the citizens of the digital society that is today's Denmark.
+Digital-ready legislation aims to enable an easier every day life for citizens, businesses and public employees while improving the effectiveness of the Danish public sector and ensuring that personal data is handled securely and responsibly.
+New legislation must support and benefit the citizens of the digital society that is the Denmark of today.